Mountaintop view in Grenada

 13) Hike Waterfalls & Rainforest Trails

 Grenada’s waterfalls are some of the island’s most breathtaking natural treasures.
 Trails wind through lush rainforest to Seven Sisters Waterfalls and Annandale Waterfalls, where cascading waters create refreshing natural pools.
-The hikes range from easy to moderate, making them accessible to most visitors, and taking a dip in the cool pools is a perfect way to relax and enjoy the surroundings.
+The hikes range from easy to moderate, making them accessible to most visitors.
+Taking a dip in the cool pools is a perfect way to relax and enjoy the surroundings.

 14) Snorkeling & Diving Adventures